mapperr/trk/README.md

     the trk file contains a list of trk records, one per line. the trk record format is simply: DAY HOURS DESCRIPTION (separated by exactly 1 blank space)
-    where: DAY: YYYY-MM-DD, HOURS: a floating point number, DESCRIPTION: a one-line note with optional tags (see below) so, e.g.: "2025-01-23 4.5 #billable #client:companyA #project:super_webapp work on backend feature X"
+    where: DAY: YYYY-MM-DD, HOURS: a floating point number, DESCRIPTION: a one-line note with optional tags (see below) so, e.g.: '2025-01-23 4.5 #billable #client:companyA #project:super_webapp work on backend feature X'

 tags:
-    descriptions can contain "tags" in the form of #tag or #tag:value (tag and value can contain only letters, numbers, undescores "_" and dashes "-", without blank spaces). those tags will result in the reports as additional aggregates or can be used by external integrations.
+    descriptions can contain 'tags' in the form of #tag or #tag:value (tag and value can contain only letters, numbers, undescores '_' and dashes '-', without blank spaces). those tags will result in the reports as additional aggregates or can be used by external integrations.

 env vars:
-    - TRK_DEBUG: set it to whatever value to show debug informations
+    - TRK_DEBUG: set it to whatever value to show debug informations [default: unset, cur: ]
-    - TRK_FILE: the trk file you are working on [default: $HOME/.trkfile]
+    - TRK_FILE: the trk file you are working on [default: /home/mapperr/.trkfile, cur: /home/mapperr/.trkfile]
-    - TRK_WORKDAY_HOURS: workday hours [default: 8]
+    - TRK_WORKDAY_HOURS: workday hours [default: 8, cur: 8]
-    - TRK_UNFRIENDLY: prints spent time in hours with 2 decimals, useful for sorting, parsing, etc.
+    - TRK_UNFRIENDLY: prints spent time in hours with 2 decimals, useful for sorting, parsing, etc. [default: unset, cur: unset]
-    - TRK_TAGS: trk will prepend the content of this var to the record description, useful if, e.g., you are working on a specific client/project all day
+    - TRK_TAGS: trk will prepend the content of this var to the record description, useful if, e.g., you are working on a specific client/project all day [default: unset, cur: unset]
 ```